neuravion/mesh-chat-protocol/README.md

  * **chat**: A string containing the message body
  * **whisper**: A string containing the message body
- * **connect**: A json object containing the identifier for the connecting party and a hash of all of its authorized servers
  * **disconnect**: Notifies the meshnet that a user has disconnected from the meshnet
  * **nodelist**: Contains the full server list from an authorized node
  * **nodelisthash**: A hash for checking for differences in nodelists between a connecting node and a connected node.
 This hash should be SHA512